Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 ## Raising Critical error

-Any code in your endpoint can invoke the Critical Error action.
+Any code in the endpoint can invoke the Critical Error action.

 snippet:InvokeCriticalError